Poincar\'e duality for loop spaces: Graded open-closed TQFT structure

-The shriek map $i_!:\ol{H}_*\Lambda\to H_{*-n}\Omega$ can alternatively be described using the usual Hamiltonian profile for the symplectic homology $SH_*(T^*M)$, i.e. a Hamiltonian that is constant equal to zero on $D^*M$ and linear of positive slope with respect to the radial coordinate outside $D^*M$.
+The zipper $\boldzeta:\ol{H}_*\Lambda\to H_{*-n}\Omega$ can alternatively be described using the usual Hamiltonian profile for the symplectic homology $SH_*(T^*M)$, i.e. a Hamiltonian that is constant equal to zero on $D^*M$ and linear of positive slope with respect to the radial coordinate outside $D^*M$.

 We use the isomorphism $\Psi_\Lambda:SH_*(D^*M)\stackrel{\simeq}\longrightarrow H_*\Lambda$ from~\cite{AS-product-structures,Abouzaid-cotangent}.
-It is given by a count of mixed configurations consisting of a disc with boundary on the zero section and one positive interior puncture, solving a perturbed Cauchy-Riemann equation, together with a semi-infinite descending gradient line in $\Lambda$ starting at the loop determined by the restriction of the disc to its boundary.
-Recall that in $H_*\Lambda$ we use twisted coefficients as described in Remark~\ref{rem:local-systems}.
+It is given by a count of mixed configurations consisting of a disc with boundary on the zero section, one marked point on the boundary and one positive interior puncture, solving a perturbed Cauchy-Riemann equation, together with a semi-infinite descending gradient line in $\Lambda$ starting at the loop determined by the restriction of the disc to its boundary.

 We also use the isomorphism $\Psi_\Omega:SH_*(D^*_qM)\stackrel{\simeq}\longrightarrow H_{*-n}\Omega$ with $\Omega=\Omega_qM$, i.e., the Lagrangian counterpart of $\Psi_\Lambda$ defined in~\cite{AS-product-structures,Abouzaid-cotangent}.
 It is given by a count of mixed configurations consisting of a disc with three boundary punctures, with one boundary component constrained to $M$, the other two boundary components constrained to $T^*_qM$, a positive puncture at the end bordered by the two $T^*_qM$-components, solving a perturbed Cauchy-Riemann equation, together with a semi-infinite descending gradient line in $\Omega$ starting at the loop determined by the restriction of the strip to the boundary component which is constrained to $M$.
 Note that the strip must be asymptotic to $q$ at each of the punctures bordered by $M$ and $T^*_qM$, since $q$ is the unique intersection point of $M$ and $T^*_qM$.
+Recall that in $H_*\Lambda$ and $H_{*-n}\Omega$ we use twisted coefficients as described in Appendix~\ref{ss:local-systems}.

-We need to show that the following diagram commutes
+We need to show that the following diagram commutes: